Business Class Flight to Sydney

 - Art Gallery of New South Wales

 If you plan on visiting the most popular tourist spots, it may be a wise investment to purchase a Sydney Attraction Combo Pass, available from www.experienceoz.com.au or at the Sydney Aquarium.
-The pass grants you access to up to five places – SEA LIFE Sydney Aquarium, WILD LIFE Sydney, Sydney Tower Eye, Manly SEA LIFE Sanctuary or Madame Tussauds Sydney.
+The pass grants you access to up to five places – it includes discounted fares to SEA LIFE Sydney Aquarium, WILD LIFE Sydney, Sydney Tower Eye, Manly SEA LIFE Sanctuary or Madame Tussauds Sydney.

 Another good option to see several sites in one day is the Sydney and Bondi Explorer Hop On-Hop Off Buses.
 They operate 24 hours a day, seven days a week, and offer 24 or 48 hour passes.
 Buses stop at all of the Sydney Harbor attractions and Bondi Beach.
 They also offer guided commentary in seven different languages.

 It is a great idea for any traveler to book one of Sydney’s many tours.
 Travel up the Sydney Harbour Bridge for breath-taking views from a height of 440 feet (134 meters) on this iconic Australian landmark.
 You can choose between a 3.5-hour BridgeClimb with a guide in the morning or afternoon, or climb at sunrise, dusk or night.
 There are other options too, including a 1.5-hour Sampler Climb that takes you halfway up, or a 2-hour Express Climb for a rigorous ascent at a faster pace.